-Hearing board means the hearing board of the Winston-Salem Human Relations Commission as defined in article IV of chapter 38 of the Code of the City of Winston-Salem.
+Hearing board shall mean the hearing board of the Winston-Salem Human Relations Commission as defined in Article IV of Chapter 38 of the code of the City of Winston-Salem.

-Human relations department means the Human Relations Department of the City of Winston-Salem.
+Human Relations Department means the Human Relations Department of the City of Winston-Salem.

-Human relations director means the Human Relations Director of the Human Relations Department of the City of Winston-Salem or a designee of said director.
+Human Relations Director means the Human Relations Director of the Human Relations Department of the City of Winston-Salem or a designee of said director.